 Trello – a very easy management software that will help you keep track of all the tasks and progress you and your team make.

-Jira – if Trello is too simple for you, you can go for a Jira plan and create custom and complex Agile workflows.
+Jira – if Trello is too simple for you, you can go for one of the best agile project management tools and choose a Jira plan to create custom and complex Agile workflows.
 But if you’re just managing a copywriter and a marketer, that might be an overkill.

 Even though that was quite a list, try not to feel overwhelmed.
 In reality, all these tools are incredibly intuitive and easy to learn.
 All you need to do now is put together an online marketing plan and start small.
 In a couple of months when you’ve tested all these tools you’ll know, which you need more and which you can put on hold for the time being.

-Let me know in comments if I missed anything!
-What are your favorite online marketing tools?
+Let me know in the comments below if I missed anything!
+What are your favorite digital marketing tools?